Prices in Turkey rise at fastest pace for 24 years

 The overall inflation figure was the highest since September 1998, when annual inflation hit 80.4% and Turkey was battling to end a decade of chronically high inflation.

+Despite reaching a 24-year high in June, economists had expected the inflation rate to rise even further.
+This is the second month in a row official data has missed forecasts, and that is continuing to stoke concern about the reliability of official data from Turkey's statistics agency.
+Helping to fan those flames: ahead of the release of May's inflation data, the head of the price statistics department resigned citing health reasons.

+While times are tough for people living and working in Turkey, favourable exchange rates are helping lure international travellers to the country for summer holidays.
+But Turkish holidaymakers are coming in fewer numbers than in the past, and to afford it, they're staying fewer days and paying off the cost of travel over 10-12 months.

-The high rates of inflation are making it tough for businesses.
+The surge in prices is making it tough for businesses.

 "I've never experienced a season like this before," said hotelier Volkan Yorulmaz, the general manager of Kemer Holiday Club in Antalya.
 "I can't budget my spending because the costs change from day to day.
 The all-inclusive concept is no longer sustainable.